The Week Ahead - 1/12/24

 https://www.chicagofed.org/research/data/nfci/current-data

-Looking at the Fed’s balance sheet/QT, we continue to see liquidity drained from the system.
-The most visible area has been in reverse repos (which is an overnight secured place institutions (mostly money markets and banks) can park excess funds to accrue some interest designed by the Fed originally to keep excess liquidity from pulling down rates too much in other short term markets).
-RRP has been steadily drained as money has been redirected to purchase the continued sizeable issuance of T-bills (<1 yr duration) of around $800bn/month (accentuated by the $60bn in balance sheet runoff (meaning the Fed has reduced its buying of maturing Treasuries by that amount which the private market has to fill)) which quickly drained ~$1.75 trillion from RRP in the year through March 1st.
-From then until early July RRP levels had remained relatively stable in the $375-$500bn range, but since early July they resumed their decline (in fits and starts), hitting new lows on Dec 20th a $98bn, the least since Apr ‘21 before rebuilding into YE as they have at the end of each quarter.
-If we follow history this will continue to increase into Tuesday (the 31st) then fall off sharply on Thursday (the 2nd).
+In particular, the continued sizeable issuance of T-bills (<1 yr duration) of around $800bn/month (accentuated by the $60bn in balance sheet runoff (meaning the Fed has reduced its buying of maturing Treasuries by that amount which the private market has to fill)) drained ~$1.75 trillion from RRP in the year through March 1st.
+From then until early July RRP levels had remained relatively stable in the $375-$500bn range, but since early July they resumed their decline (in fits and starts), hitting new lows on Dec 20th at $98bn, the least since Apr ‘21 on the back of the Fed cutting RRP rates to the low end of the Fed Funds band which made parking funds there (versus lending overnight to other institutions or buying T-Bills) less attractive in line with their desire to sop up most of this “excess liquidity” (as they have described it).

 As noted previously, despite the drawdown in RRP Dallas Fed Pres Laurie Logan (who is an important voice given her extensive experience in the NY Fed's markets group) has said she believes current liquidity is “more than ample” (and the current NY Fed Pres Williams said something similar two weeks ago) and said she's looking for RRP to fall to "negligible" levels.
 As I said then “she's the expert so I'll defer to her, but I continue to be on the lookout for funding stresses now that RRP has crossed below $100bn, and I still think at zero RRP the Fed may need to stop QT to avoid another liquidity shortage as they did in late 2018.”